 It’s half-term here in the UK, but for parents who’ve had their little-ones underfoot for the past 10 weeks, this week feels no different than others.
-Our ‘Wellbeing for Working Parents during the Coronavirus Crisis’ webinar has helped hundreds of working parents balance the juggle of work + kids + the C-19 crisis.
+Our ‘Finding Balance as a Working Parent’ webinar has helped hundreds of working parents balance the juggle of work + kids + the C-19 crisis.

 The webinar is packed full of wisdom and advice from our parental wellbeing coach, but we also invite parents to share their tips for managing their own wellbeing and that of their families during this time.
 Scroll down to see what other working parents have to say and share your own with us: